calamity-inc/pubsub/docs/index.md

 First, you'll need to obtain an endpoint from <https://pubsub.cat/endpoints.json>.

+> [!NOTE]
+> The TLS endpoint is merely to allow for usage in "secure contexts" and does not provide real security as the private key we use is public.

 ### WebSocket

 - To subscribe to a topic, send a frame with `+` followed by the topic.
 For example, `+test` to subscribe to topic `test`.